Pugsby-Puggerson/StuffForMyClassmates/README.md

 # StuffForMyClassmates
-This is simply just a website for my classmates
+This is simply just a website for my classmates.
+I wouldn't reccomend entering unless you're a classmates,
-##Don't enter unless ur one of my classmates